 Hedgehogs travel up to one mile each night looking for food and to find mates.
-Friends of Ancells Farm and Friends of Oakley Park have joined forces to start a hedgehog street around Fleet to try to improve the lives of our local hedgehogs.
+Friends of Ancells Farm and Friends of Oakley Park have joined forces to encourage a hedgehog street around Fleet to try to improve the lives of our local hedgehogs.

 Joining in is simple…